misol1/cmdgfx/README.md

 Syntax: 3d objectfile drawmode,drawoption[,tex_offset,tey_offset,tex_scale,tey_scale] rx[:rx2],ry[:ry2],rz[:rz2] tx[:tx2],ty[:ty2],tz[:tz2] scalex,scaley,scalez,xmod,ymod,zmod face_cull,z_near_cull,z_far_cull,z_levels xpos,ypos,distance,aspect fgcol1 bgcol1 char1 [...fgc32 bgc32 ch32]

 [objectfile] These file formats are supported: ply, plg, and obj.
 Only the obj file format supports texture mapping, and all normals are discarded.
 The obj format has a number of non-default extensions added for cmdgfx (while ignoring all other info than v, vt, and f).
 The extensions are all for 'usemtl': 1.
 Usemtl does not support mtl files, instead it supports pcx,gxy and txt files.
 It is possible to follow the file name with a (hex value) color (for pcx files) or character (for gxy and txt) that is used for transparency.
 2. cmdblock extension, to use a rectangular block of the current buffer as texture.
-Syntax usemtl cmdblock x y w h [transpchar]  3. cmdpalette extension, use this to change the palette used to draw the object from this point on.
+Syntax usemtl cmdblock x y w h [transpchar].
+There is also cmdcolblock, which copies only colors, not characters, with syntax: cmdcolblock x y w h [transpcol]  3. cmdpalette extension, use this to change the palette used to draw the object from this point on.
 The syntax is: usemtl cmdpalette followed by a palette of the same format as used at the end of the 3d operation (see below)

 drawmode: 0=affine texture mapping if texture available, else flat shading, 1=flat shaded with z-sourced lighting, 3=goraud shaded z-sourced lighting, 3=wireframe lines, 4=forced flat shading, 5=perspective correct texture mapping if texture available, else flat shading, 6=affine char/perspective color texture